When the phlegm is colored or very thick it may be a sign of allergy, sinusitis, pneumonia, some other airway infections or even cancer.

-Therefore, when catarrh does not have a clear, almost liquid form, it may be important to consult a pulmonologist to start treatment as soon as possible, so as to avoid complications, especially with bedridden, small children or the elderly.
+Therefore, when phlegm is not a clear, almost liquid discharge, it may be important to see a pulmonologist to begin treatment as soon as possible to avoid aggravation of the problem, especially when dealing with bedridden people, young children or the elderly.

 1. Green or yellow catarrh

 These colors usually arise when neutrophils are present in the airways, which are defense cells of the body that produce a green protein that is dissolved in catarrh, and the color varies according to the amount of the protein.
 So this type of catarrh can indicate an infection in the airways or nasal sinuses, like pharyngitis or pneumonia, for example.

 What to do: A pulmonologist or general practitioner should be consulted to identify the type of infection causing the catarrh and to begin treatment with the appropriate antibiotic.

 When the blood present in the catarrh is in small quantities it is usually a sign of bronchitis.
 When the amount of blood is in greater quantities it may indicate more serious problems such as tuberculosis, pneumonia or lung cancer.